 Multipoint Temperature Measurement

-Temperature sensors based on fiber Bragg gratings (FBGs) deliver accurate and stable temperature measurements that can be multiplexed and distributed over a large area using a single optical fiber sensor network.
+Strain sensors based on fiber Bragg gratings (FBGs) deliver accurate and stable strain measurements that can be multiplexed and distributed over a large area using a single optical fiber sensor network.

 Immune to electrical fields and high voltages, fiber optic sensors can be embedded into or mounted on battery cells and systems for a more comprehensive thermal map.